sumitshar/sumitshar/README.md

 - 👀 I’m interested in UI design and AI

-- 🌱 I’m currently learning ReactJS and Python

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate

 - 📫 You can mail me on sumit@sumitsharma.co.in